Simple Metronome

 - Audio Processors

-: Background reference counting de-allocation for offloading alloc/de-alloc from the audio thread (wrapper on top ofbasedrop
+- audio-garbage-collector: Background reference counting de-allocation for offloading alloc/de-alloc from the audio thread (wrapper on top of- basedrop)

-: MP3 input file processor and WAV output file processoraudio-processor-time
+- audio-processor-file: MP3 input file processor and WAV output file processor

 - Synthesizer building blocks: Envelope, Filters & Oscillators